Prepayment Tax at Source

 for the year, the account is Income Tax Payable

 on your balance sheet ... and that the tax withheld pertains to the business ... and not the owner's personal affairs.

-If that is the case, the amount gets reported at line 800 on your T2 return ... which affects the amount of income tax
+If that is the case, the amount gets reported at line 800 on your T2 return ... which affects the amount of income tax due and payable.

 When you book your income tax expense entry, the pre-payment of tax has been taken into account ... so you should not need to "delete" it by recording a "contra*" entry ... as the journal entry should bring the balance to zero for amounts pertaining to your prior year.
 There could still be a balance in the account pertaining to current year tax.